andreyromancev/go-conventions/README.md

 * Comments on variables and constants should describe their contents, not their purpose.
 * Comments on functions should describe how to use them and (optionally) what they do.

+## API
+* API should be designed for its default use case.
+* `nil` as a parameter should be discouraged.

 ## Goroutine
 * Code that starts a Goroutine is responsible for its lifetime.